PHOENIX-MEDIA/Magento-PageCache-powered-by-Varnish/README_VARNISH_CACHE.txt

 4.4.1 Form Key Handling
 -----------------------
-As with version CE 1.8 and EE 1.13 Magento introduced form keys.
-In case you want to use ESI with a version that uses formkeys you have to make that the vars.vcl file is in the correct location.
+As with version CE 1.8 and EE 1.13 Magento introduced form keys in the frontend.
+In case you want to use version that uses form keys you have to make sure ESI is turned on in your Varnish configuration (see chapter 3) and that the vars.vcl file is in the correct location (typically /etc/varnish/).

 4.4.2 Enterprise Edition Features
 ---------------------------------